 What is Three Thirteen?

-The game centers around creating card sets and avoiding penalty points.
-It’s suitable for at least two players.
-From my experience, however, a three or four-player game is more fun.
+Three Thirteen is a straightforward competitive game that centers around creating card sets and avoiding penalty points.
+It’s suitable for 2 and more players.

 Ages: 8+